Red bumps on my butt keep rearing their ugly heads

 While it's impossible to make a diagnosis via the internet, your description sounds like it may be either folliculitis or boils.
 Both of these are tiny little pockets of infection, sort of similar to pimples.
 The difference between them is that folliculitis forms around the place where a hair sprouts (the hair follicle), while a boil is freestanding.
 A cluster of boils is sometimes referred to as a "carbuncle."
 Bumps from boils or folliculitis can be filled with fluid or pus, or they can appear as red bumps that crop up around hair.
 These infections are usually caused by bacteria (possibly including staph), although other microorganisms, such as yeast, are sometimes responsible.

-When you notice these bumps, try placing a hot compress on them for 15 to 20 minutes at a time, three or four times a day, or sit in a nice hot bath.
+When you notice these bumps, try placing a hot compress on them for 15 to 20 minutes at a time, several times a day, or sit in a nice hot bath.
 This can help them come to a head and drain, although it may take about a week for them to do so.
-Once the area is draining, put an antibiotic ointment over it and bandage the spot; reapply the ointment and re-bandage it three or four times each day until it appears totally healed.
+Once the area is draining, put some antibiotic ointment over it and bandage the spot; reapply the ointment and re-bandage it three or four times each day until it appears totally healed.
+Also, make sure to thoroughly wash your hands and any towels or clothing you have used.

 It's terribly tempting, but don't squeeze them!
 You could drive the infection deeper, resulting in an even greater infection.

-In addition to the hot compress suggestions, it is important to keep the area clean by washing with mild soap.
-Dry the spot thoroughly (you might even consider using a blow dryer after washing).
-If you don't have sensitive skin, you can consider dabbing cysts with alcohol or an antiseptic solution, such as Betadine, to try to prevent the infection from spreading.
-However, if your skin is sensitive, you may want to avoid any harsh ointments or solutions like alcohol, or even soaps with perfumes or dyes — strong soaps and certain chemicals in cleansers can make sensitive skin irritated and more prone to infection, rather than less.
-Have you tried cutting back to one shower per day and using only mild soap?
+In addition to the hot compress suggestions, keep the area clean by washing with mild soap.
+Dry the spot thoroughly.
+If you have sensitive skin, you may want to avoid any harsh ointments or solutions like alcohol, or even soaps with perfumes or dyes — strong soaps and certain chemicals in cleansers can make sensitive skin irritated and more prone to infection, rather than less.
+Have you tried just washing the affected area several times a day (rather than several showers a day) and using only mild soap?
 Check out the skin care tips from Mayo Clinic for more information about caring for your skin.

 If these measures don't improve your bumps, if you are getting more and more, if the "cysts" are located between your buttocks, if they are increasingly red and painful, or if you develop a fever or other symptoms, you may need to see your health care provider to have the bumps drained and to be placed on oral antibiotics.